qualys-marketing/www.qualys.com/README.md

     npx @11ty/eleventy --serve

 Eleventy will start a local web server, usually at http://localhost:8080/.
 Browse to that URL to verify the site loads.
+Scroll down to the bottom of the page.
+Below the footer, you'll see a data dump of all variables accessible to the page you are viewing.
 Make changes to files.
 Stage, commit and push the changes back to Github in VS Code.
 Go to https://github.com/javanigus/qualys/commits/main to verify commit in Github.